Woman guilty of leaving friend who died after falling from atop her moving pickup in NW. Wisconsin

-A northwestern Wisconsin woman has been found guilty of leaving behind a friend who fell from atop her moving pickup truck and died.
+A northwestern Wisconsin woman was found guilty of leaving behind a friend who fell from atop her moving pickup truck and died.

-Tara L. Appleton, 33, of Webster pleaded no contest in Burnett County District Court last week in connection with the death of Preston Decorah, 27, also of Webster, who was riding on the vehicle in the Hertel area, fell and hours later was discovered unconscious in a driveway about 9:15 a.m. on March 30, 2020.
+Tara L. Appleton, 33, of Webster pleaded no contest in Burnett County Circuit Court last week in the death of Preston Decorah, 27, also of Webster, who was riding on the vehicle in the Hertel area, fell and hours later was found unconscious in a driveway about 9:15 a.m. on March 30, 2020.

 Sentencing is scheduled for Jan.
 19, with no agreement on the terms.
 In the meantime, Appleton remains free on bond.